 Sometimes I just add salt, at other times I go for a mixture of spices (the harissa route works well), but I love going for a gentle curry vibe: they are particularly good served with some good mango chutney.

 Adding the spices prior to cooking gives the best depth of flavour – as long as the skins don’t cook until they become blackened! – but you can lightly dust salt or other spices in top, too, once cooked if you prefer.

-I was delighted to have had the opportunity to make a non-spiced version of these in the Final of Britain’s Best Home Cook: having Mary Berry munching on these post-judging was a joy to behold!
+I was delighted to have had the opportunity to make a non-spiced version of these in the Final of Britain’s Best Home Cook (series 1): having Mary Berry munching on these, post-judging, was a joy to behold!